Frequently Asked Questions

 Yes, and you will discover a whole new way to relate to the subject of breath.
 You’ll find a more natural relationship to it.

 Heather has curated the space and provided the terrain for Sandra Bain Cushman to impart her wisdom and life’s work.
 Sandra is our skilled and wonderful teacher.
 Every class features conversation between all of us, drawing upon the wisdom of the room.
 It is a collaborative effort designed to connect authentically with singers’ needs.

 Where did this pedagogy come from?

-Sandra saw and channeled this 5-point system in a vision during meditation, and spent the last decade refining and honing in university and musical settings and around the world.
+Sandra saw this 5-point system in a vision during meditation, and spent the last decade refining and honing in university and musical settings and around the world.
 You might like to hear her tell the story herself in this 22-minute interview.